bm2yogi/flaco/_posts/2024-04-11-husbands-and-wives.md

 title: Christian Husbands and Wives
 ---

-## What does God have to say about the Christian Marriage?
+## What does God have to say to Husbands and Wives?
 Depending on the spiritual background of whom you ask, you might get different answers.
 What does the Bible say?
 One thing that we should all easily agree on is that through the gospel, God places equal value on women as He does on men.